 - It can support social and economic growth in the community.

-We believe in this people-powered movement and what it can achieve and are working closely with other organisations, and we are supported by the Nationwide Foundation to raise public awareness, and support groups to deliver and create better conditions for the sector to grow.
+We believe in this people-powered movement and what it can achieve and are working closely with other organisations.
+We are supported by the Nationwide Foundation to raise public awareness, support groups to deliver and to create better conditions for the sector to grow.